VedantJoshi1409/stockfish_nnue_probe/README.md

 - 14 for black king

 **side** is 0 for white and 1 for black\
-**rule50** is the value of the halfmove clock, should be between 0 and 100
+**rule50** is the value of the halfmove clock, which should be between 0 and 100

-Examples of function usage is in main.cpp
+Examples of function usage are in main.cpp
 ## NNUE Installation Guide

 Install the nets from the [Stockfish Testing Framework](https://tests.stockfishchess.org/nns) and put them inside your source directory.